baumrock/PassPhraseJS/README.md

 PassPhraseJS will take that array and double it by randomly using a lowercase or uppercase first letter of every word.

 <img src=https://i.imgur.com/lqrHOws.png>

+## Congrats

+You made it to the end 🚀

+🌟 If this was helpful please hit the star button and I promise to send you a lifetime supply of virtual donuts! 🍩💌 Because who doesn't want a sugar rush while coding? 😉